Shout with joy to the Lord, all the earth;

 - Psalm 33:3 (NIRV)

 Terry is also a man who is well acquainted with sorrow.
 One look at the painful events that are interwoven into his life has caused many to wonder and marvel at the idea that he would survive, let alone thrive in faith, family and fellowship.
 As a young boy, Terry's father was killed instantly in an industrial accident.
-As an adolescent, Terry's life was marred by abuse at the hands of someone who should have been a trusted steward.
-Add to these things the heart-wrenching loss of life of not one, but three of his children and the death of his beloved first wife, Lorraine.
+Terry’s story includes the heart-wrenching loss of life of not one, but three of his children and the death of his beloved first wife, Lorraine.
 Terry knows loss, abandonment and brokenness, all too well.
-He has been, for all intents and purposes, a childless father, a fatherless child and he can empathize with those who have been used for the pleasure and profit of others.
+He has been, for all intents and purposes, a childless father and a fatherless child.

 However, the story does not end there.